Rocky101798/Bright-Coffee-shop-Practice-/Project presenation/ReadMe.md

-## This would be my final presentation using either Powerpoint
+## This would be my final presentation using Powerpoint